cpsource/dibit/README.md

 Dibit is amazingly sensitive to workgroup-size, and the starting location of that work-group, so this information in concealed.

+For version 1.1, the last AES_CFB encrypted block in the file is obscured further by module last_block.[ch].
+This was done because it was felt that for certain pads, specifically 1 with 15 zeros, would leak the master key.
+You can turn this feature off by undefining USE_LAST_BLOCK in config.h.

 Futures
 -------